 It’s common for a technology roadmap to span 18 months, though your timeline should be personalized to consider your scope, objectives, and capacity.
 This duration is typically long enough to make sure you complete a long-term plan, while also allowing for reassessment to ensure that your technology roadmap is still relevant along the way.

-Contact Entrust to Create and Implement Your Technology Roadmap
+Contact SDi to Create and Implement Your Technology Roadmap